el2718/FastQSL2/README.md

 * May  1, 2021 PeiJin Zhang and Jun Chen, supplement RKF45 for tracing; previous classic RK4 is modified to 3/8-rule RK4
 * May  1, 2021 Jun Chen, adapted to gfortran compiler
 * Jun  1, 2021 Jun Chen, forcibly convert the input Bx, By, Bz to float arrays in IDL (Real(4) in Fortran)
-* Jun 10, 2021 Jun Chen, provide a keyword of maxsteps
+* Jun 10, 2021 Jun Chen, add a keyword of maxsteps, suggested by Jiang, Chaowei
-* Jun 11, 2021 Jun Chen, add the coordinates of mapping points to '*.sav' data
+* Jun 11, 2021 Jun Chen, add the coordinates of mapping points to '*.sav' data, suggested by Jiang, Chaowei.
 * Jul  5, 2021 Jun Chen, switch the order of indexes of Bfield in trace_bline.f90 for a better efficiency
-* Jul  9, 2021 Jun Chen, provide an option of the method of Scott_2017_ApJ_848_117, and q_perp as an output
+* Jul  9, 2021 Jun Chen, add a keyword scottFlag, add q_perp in output
 * Dec 13, 2021 PeiJin Zhang and Jun Chen, adjust tol or step by incline
 * Dec 25, 2021 Jun Chen, remove the reliance of Solar SoftWare
 * Jan 30, 2022 Jun Chen, remove doppler_color_mix, due to the poor recognizability of green-white-yellow